cournape/Bento/doc/source/tutorial.rst

 This tells bento to create a script called foomaker (foomaker.exe on windows), which calls the main function from the foomakerlib.foomaker python module.
-Those scripts are automatically installed in $bindir (which translates to /usr/local/bin by default on unix, and C:\Python*/Scripts on windows, both values which may be changed by the user at the configure stage).
+Those scripts are automatically installed in $bindir (which translates to /usr/local/bin by default on unix, and C:\Python*\Scripts on windows, both values which may be changed by the user at the configure stage through the --bindir option).